-We have audited the financial statements of Asia Pacific Basket Limited (the "Company") for the year ended 30 September 2023 which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows, and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).
+We have audited the financial statements of East Asian Growth Basket Limited (the "Company") for the year ended 30 September 2024, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows, and Notes to the financial statements, including material accounting policy information.
+The financial statements framework that has been applied in their preparation is applicable law and IFRS Accounting Standards as issued by the International Accounting Standards Board.